MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/deployment-architecture.md

 ## Framework packages for packaged and unpackaged apps

 When you build an app that uses the Windows App SDK, your app references a set of Windows App SDK runtime components that are distributed to end users via a *framework package*.
 The framework package allows packaged apps to access Windows App SDK components through a single shared source on the user's device, instead of bundling them into the app package.
 The framework package also carries its own resources, such as DLLs and API definitions (COM and Windows Runtime registrations).
 These resources run in the context of your app, so they inherit the capabilities and privileges of your app, and don't assert any capabilities or privileges of their own.
+For more information about framework package dependencies, see [MSIX framework packages and dynamic dependencies](../desktop/modernize/framework-packages/framework-packages-overview.md).

 The Windows App SDK framework package is an MSIX package that is deployed to end users through the Microsoft Store.
 It can be easily and quickly updated with the latest releases, in addition to security and reliability fixes.
 All apps that use the Windows App SDK on a computer have a dependency on a shared instance of the framework package, as illustrated in the following diagram.